 - Selling your business assets

-3 types of rates
+3 types of rates of VAT

 The rate of VAT rate that applies to your business will depend on the types of goods and services you sell.
 The rate of VAT will be added onto the price of the item you are selling.
-The higher the percentage of the rate of VAT rate, the more the consumer pays.
+The higher the percentage of the rate of VAT rate, the more the consumer will pay.

 - The rate of VAT for the standard criteria is 20%